-The AD9752 contains an internal 1.20 V bandgap reference that can easily be disabled and overridden by an external reference.
-REFIO serves as either an input or output depending on whether the internal or an external reference is selected.
-If REFLO is tied to ACOM, as shown in Figure 18, the internal reference is activated and REFIO provides a 1.20 V output.
-In this case, the internal reference must be compensated externally with a ceramic chip capacitor of $0.1 \,\mu\text{F}$ or greater from REFIO to REFLO.
+The AD9754 contains an internal 1.20 V bandgap reference that can be easily disabled and overridden by an external reference.
+REFIO serves as either an input or output, depending on whether the internal or external reference is selected.
+If REFLO is tied to ACOM, as shown in Figure 17, the internal reference is activated, and REFIO provides a 1.20 V output.
+In this case, the internal reference must be compensated externally with a ceramic chip capacitor of 0.1 μ F or greater from REFIO to REFLO.
 Also, REFIO should be buffered with an external amplifier having an input bias current less than 100 nA if any additional loading is required.

-Figure 18.
+Figure 17.
 Internal Reference Configuration

 The internal reference can be disabled by connecting REFLO to AVDD.
-In this case, an external reference may then be applied to REFIO as shown in Figure 19.
+In this case, an external reference may then be applied to REFIO as shown in Figure 18.
 The external reference may provide either a fixed reference voltage to enhance accuracy and drift performance or a varying reference voltage for gain control.
-Note that the 0.1 $\mu$ F compensation capacitor is not required since the internal reference is disabled, and the high input impedance (i.e., 1 M $\Omega$ ) of REFIO minimizes any loading of the external reference.
+Note that the 0.1 μF compensation capacitor is not required since the internal reference is disabled, and the high input impedance (i.e., 1 $M\Omega)$ of REFIO minimizes any loading of the external reference.